Up to 35% off Raised Beds

 Contents

 So you’ve already added some white flowers to your raised garden bed.
-But once you’ve realized how subtle they can be, you start to realize that you need some white flowering shrubs around the exterior of your garden space, or lining the path of the walkway into your home.
+But once you see how subtle they can be, you might realize you need more impact, like white flowering shrubs around the edges of your garden or lining the walkway to your home.
 But where do you start?
-Which white flower bushes are the right choice?
+Which white-flowered bushes are the right choice?

-The good news is that there are many different white flowering shrubs, that grow across a variety of different hardiness zones.
-Finding the perfect match for your your gardening needs will come down to looks, and likely where you live.
+The good news is that there are many different white flowering shrubs that thrive across a variety of hardiness zones.
+Finding the perfect match for your garden will come down to appearance and, of course, your local climate.
 Do you go with the classic hydrangeas?
-Perhaps some beautiful azaleas?
+Or perhaps some beautiful azaleas?

-If your green thumb is new or if you are an experienced horticulturalist looking for a challenge, you have plenty of different choices to choose from.
-The contrast of elegant white flower bushes next to deep green leaves can be refreshing.
-Regardless of where you plan to grow them, here’s some of our favorite flowering shrubs with white blooms for your home or garden space!
+Whether you’re a new gardener or an experienced horticulturist looking for a fresh challenge, there are plenty of options to explore.
+The contrast of crisp white blooms against rich green foliage is refreshing and timeless.
+No matter where you plan to grow them, here are some of our favorite white flowering shrubs for your home or garden space.

 Azaleas